Eljero Elia: Hamburger SV

 Ahead of the 2010–11 season, Elia was linked with several clubs such as Juventus, Bayern Munich and Valencia.
 But he knew nothing about a move and wanted to stay at Hamburg for another season despite expressing his desire to play in the UEFA Champions League.
 Elia started the season well when he set up the opening goal of the game for Ruud van Nistelrooy, who went on to score twice in the match, in a 2–1 win against Schalke 04.
 In his second season at the club, Elia was rotated in and out of the starting line–up and played less frequently, due to being on the substitute bench.
 However, he suffered a heel bone injury while on international duty and was sidelined for a month.
 Although Elia made a recovery, his return was delayed for the rest of November when he suffered a flu that saw him miss one match.
-Elia made his return from a two month absence, coming on as a 71st-minute substitute, in a 1–0 loss against SC Freiburg on 4 December 2010.
+Elia made his return from a two-month absence, coming on as a 71st-minute substitute, in a 1–0 loss against SC Freiburg on 4 December 2010.
 This was followed up by scoring two goals in the next two matches against Bayer Leverkusen and Borussia Mönchengladbach between 11 December 2010 and 18 December 2010.

-His performance continued to attract interests from European clubs in the January transfer window, but he ended up staying at Hamburger SV.
+His performance continued to attract interest from European clubs in the January transfer window, but he ended up staying at Hamburger SV.
 Following the end of the January transfer window, he spoke about his struggles in the first team, with only nine starts made so far this season and was considering leaving the club if he did not regain his starting position.
 However, Elia was absent for the next three matches after being dropped from the squad by manager Armin Veh.
 But he made his return to the starting line–up against Bayern Munich on 12 March 2011, as Hamburger SV lost 6–0.
 In a follow–up match against 1.
 FC Köln, Elia played a role in the match when he set up two goals, in a 6–2 win.
 However, further conflict between Elia and Hamburger SV's management when he felt no longer respected.
 At the end of the 2010–11 season, he went on to make twenty–five appearances and scoring two times in all competitions.